kunhwiko/concepts/cloud/kubernetes/B-components.md

 ##### API Server
 ```
-a) API server exposes Kubernetes REST API and is a means for components in the control plane and worker nodes to communicate with one another.
+a) API server exposes Kubernetes REST API and is a means for components in the control plane and worker nodes to
+   communicate with one another.
-b) API server is the only component connected to etcd, meaning all other components must pass through the API server to work with cluster state.
+b) API server is the only component connected to etcd, meaning all other components must pass through the API server to
+   work with cluster state.
 c) API server is responsible for all authentication and authorization (e.g. kubectl) mechanisms.
 d) API server provide watch functionality, allowing watchers (e.g. scheduler, controllers) to be notified of changes.
 ```

 ##### Controller Managers
 ```
-a) Controllers act as non-terminating control loops that continues to poll from the API server to oversee the state of the cluster.
+a) Controllers act as non-terminating control loops that continue to poll from the API server to oversee the state of
-   This information is used to trigger events to move from the current state to a desired state if necessary (e.g. ReplicaSet).
+   various components.
+Controllers communicates with the API server to trigger events that move from the current state
+   to a desired state when necessary.
+Basic controllers such as node, replication, service account, job controllers are
+   compiled into a single binary and run as a single process known as the "kube controller manager".
-b) Cloud controller managers provide the ability for cloud providers to replace certain controller manager functionality.
+b) Cloud controller managers allow the cluster to interact with the cloud provider's API.
+These controllers allow cloud
-   This allows cloud providers to integrate their own platform logic for managing routes, services, volumes, nodes.
+   providers to implement platform logic for managing nodes, routes, volumes, load balancer services etc.
-c) Customer controller managers can be written to manage custom resources through KRM.
+c) Customer controller managers can be written to manage user defined custom resources following the KRM approach.
-   This could include resources outside the cluster (e.g. Cloud SQL, IAM) using tools like Google Config Connector which follow Kubernetes style YAML.
 ```

 ##### Scheduler
 ```
-Scheduler acts as a non-terminating loop that continues to poll from the API server to oversee the state of the cluster.
+Scheduler acts as a non-terminating loop that continues to poll from the API server to oversee the state of scheduling.
-This information is used to trigger events to assign pods to nodes based on availability (e.g. node availability,
-affinities, constraints).
+If the scheduler identifies that a pod is not assigned to a node, it will determine the best node to schedule the pod to
+considering node availability, affinities, constraints etc. It sends this information back to the API server, which will
+persist the info in etcd and communicate with the kubelet of the node for where the pod will be allocated.
 ```

 ##### CoreDNS